project-oak/oak/README.md

 ### Business Logic - Oak Modules

-The unit of compilation and execution in Oak is the Oak Module.
+The unit of compilation and execution in Oak is an Oak Module.
 Each Oak Module is a self-contained [WebAssembly module](https://webassembly.org/docs/modules/) that is interpreted by the Oak VM.